skops-dev/skops/docs/persistence.rst

 At the moment, we support the vast majority of sklearn estimators.
-This includes complex use cases such as :class:`sklearn.pipeline.Pipeline`, :class:`sklearn.model_selection.GridSearchCV`, classes using Cython code, such as :class:`sklearn.tree.DecisionTreeClassifier`, etc. If you discover an sklearn estimator that does not work, please open an issue on the skops `GitHub page
+This includes complex use cases such as :class:`sklearn.pipeline.Pipeline`, :class:`sklearn.model_selection.GridSearchCV`, classes using Cython code, such as :class:`sklearn.tree.DecisionTreeClassifier`, and more.
+If you discover an sklearn estimator that does not work, please open an issue on the skops `GitHub page
 <https://github.com/skops-dev/skops/issues>`_ and let us know.